Xiscf/BeBlessed-wotlk/README.md

 The AddOn can be moved by dragging the "BeBlessed" text on top of the window.

 --
 Xcf [Petrova - Sulfuron EU - Ally]
+Discord available: BeBlessed-wotlk